Our key people

 In 2007, Geoff started his own business and consulted to state and local governments in Queensland.
 He returned to Treasury in 2012 and worked on several internal reviews before heading up the Office of the Under Treasurer and subsequently moving into the Corporate Group role.

 Geoff has a Bachelor of Arts from the University of Queensland and a Bachelor of Business from Queensland University of Technology, and is a Fellow of the Australian Institute of Management.

-Prior to this appointment, Graeme was Director, Operations and a foundation Director of Projects Queensland since 2012.
-In these roles, he has been responsible for providing governance and strategic direction for the development and procurement of some of the state’s major infrastructure and service delivery projects.
+Graeme was a foundation Director of Projects Queensland, the forerunner of Treasury's Commercial Group.
+In his Treasury leadership roles, he has been responsible for providing governance and strategic direction for the development and procurement of some of the state’s major infrastructure and service delivery projects.

 Graeme commenced his career as a solicitor with a major national law firm based in Brisbane, and after completing a 12 month secondment to Queensland Treasury Corporation in 1996, he assumed various roles with QTC including General Counsel and General Manager, Corporate Services.
 Graeme commenced working in Treasury when he was seconded to the Commercial Transactions Team between 2009-2011.

 Deputy Director-General, Office of Industrial Relations, Simon Blackwood